r1pk/network-monitor/README.md

 ## Docker

-Docker configuration, automatically installs all necessary dependencies, simplifying process of application deployment in any environment.
+Docker configuration automatically installs all necessary dependencies, simplifying process of application deployment in any environment.

 Start the container with the appropriate profile: